jjetnet/show-me-whats-playing/readme.md

 Combined with php script to start the service through a web request and a simple ifttt the voice command 'show me what's playing' on Google Home will display information on currently playing music on your TV (artist/album/song title/streaming service/almbum art).

-I designed this for a rapsberry pi.
-An apache web server must be running on same computer.
+I designed this to be run on a rapsberry pi.
+An apache web server must be running on the same computer.
 Files in www folder should go on apache's www/html folder (eg /var/www or /var/www/html depending on version and settings).
 The script needs to be run with sufficient privileges to be able to write on that folder.

 # Usage: